markv58/PiCamMonitor/POLYGLOT_CONFIG.md

     stand_alone = true or false (false default, set to true if running on a RPi with the 7" official screen).

     mm_installed = true or false (false default, set to true if you have a working MagicMirror install).
+                                 (MagicMirror2 MUST be installed on all clones and on the stand-alone or setting) (this to true will cause some problems)

     clone1 = 192.192.192.192        Name and IP address of any clone, Key must start with clone. clone_LR = 192.192.192.193      The Key will be the name of the clone node in ISY.